-The Multi-Mission Algorithm and Analysis Platform (MAAP) a collaborative project between NASA and ESA, designed to support aboveground biomass research.
-MAAP will bring together relevant data, algorithms, and computing capabilities in a common environment in order to address the challenges of sharing and processing data from field, airborne, and satellite measurements related to ESA and NASA missions.
+The Multi-Mission Algorithm and Analysis Platform (MAAP) is a collaborative project between NASA and ESA (European Space Agency) designed to support collaborative research.
+MAAP brings together relevant data, algorithms, and computing capabilities in a common cloud environment to address the challenges of sharing and processing data from field, airborne, and satellite measurements related to NASA, ESA, and other space agency missions.

 Challenge and Solution

-New missions such as NASA’s GEDI, ESA's BIOMASS, and NASA/ISRO’s NISAR will generate data at volumes that are exponentially higher than any currently operating Earth observation mission.
-These missions present data storage, processing, and sharing challenges not only because of the quantity of data but also due to the heterogeneous nature of the data, which are collected from satellites, aircraft, and ground stations at various resolutions, coverages, and processing levels.
-These challenges present the scientific community with a unique and immediate need for improved data sharing and collaboration.
+Data from NASA and ESA biomass missions such as AfriSAR and the Global Ecosystem Dynamics Investigation (GEDI) mission are serving as the initial test set for MAAP.
+Future missions such as ESA's BIOMASS and the joint NASA/Indian Space Research Organization (ISRO) NISAR will gather unprecedented data about Earth, but will also generate exponentially higher data volumes than any currently operating Earth observation missions.
+The high volume and heterogeneous nature of the data from these missions (which are collected from satellites, aircraft, and ground stations at various resolutions, coverages, and processing levels) present data storage, processing, and sharing challenges.
+These challenges present the scientific community with a unique and immediate need for improved data sharing and collaboration strategies.

-- Enabling researchers to easily discover, process, visualize and analyze large volumes of data from ESA and NASA missions and validation/calibration activities.
+- Enabling researchers to easily discover, process, visualize, and analyze large volumes of data from NASA and ESA missions and validation/calibration activities

-- Harmonizing satellite, airborne, and ground/field data to enable comparison, analysis, data evaluation, and data generation.
+- Harmonizing satellite, airborne, ground/field to enable comparison, analysis, data evaluation, and data generation

-- Developing tools for repeatable and shareable science with a version-controlled science algorithm development environment that supports tools, which are co-located with data and processing resources.
+- Developing tools for repeatable and shareable science with a version-controlled science algorithm development environment that supports tools co-located with data and processing resources

-- Continuing and reinforcing ESA’s and NASA’s commitment to open data (satellite, airborne and ground).
+- Continuing and reinforcing the NASA and ESA commitments to open data (satellite, airborne, and ground)

 Collaboration and Interoperability

 In order to make biomass relevant data more discoverable and usable, NASA and ESA are working together to make data and metadata more interoperable across organizations.
-The MAAP platform will be a virtual open and collaborative environment, leveraging cloud technologies to facilitate open data use across aggregated data sets.
+The MAAP platform is being developed as a virtual open and collaborative environment, leveraging cloud technologies to facilitate open data use across aggregated datasets.

 The platform and the data stewardship approach are designed to lower barriers to data use and enable interactions among researchers, data providers, data curators, scientific subject matter experts, and technologists from both NASA and ESA.

-In accordance with NASA’s open data policy, all data, services, and software must be freely and openly available to research and applications communities, private industry, academia, and the general public.
+In accordance with NASA’s open data policy, all data, services, and software are freely and openly available to research and applications communities, private industry, academia, and the general public.